Our RowErgs are backed by a limited 2-year and 5-year warranty. Find out more ›

-If you are not satisfied with your indoor rower for any reason, you may return it to us within 30 days of shipment and we will refund the cost of the machine.
+If you purchase directly from us and are not satisfied with your RowErg for any reason, you may return it to us within 30 days of shipment and we will refund the cost of the machine.

 If you’re looking to move faster on the water, the Dynamic is what you’ve been waiting for.

 Every Dynamic RowErg includes our most advanced Performance Monitor, the PM5.
 The powerful PM5 provides repeatable, comparable data for every ride.
 The PM5 offers automatic “Just Row” mode, or allows you to set up a variety of workouts.
 The monitor gives you a wide range of data, including pace, watts, stroke rate (spm) and Calories and automatically stores this information in either its internal memory or an optional USB flash drive.
 The PM5 uses power from 2 D-cell batteries whenever it is not being powered by the flywheel.
 The adjustable monitor arm on the Dynamic lets you position the monitor where you prefer.

 The PM5 monitor has both Bluetooth and ANT+ wireless connectivity, allowing it to connect to many heart rate belts, fitness devices and apps.
 The free Concept2 ErgData app helps you track your workouts and can sync with the Concept2 Online Logbook.
 Third party apps can provide additional features to help keep you motivated.

 The footrest is free to move back and forth on the monorail.
 A drive cord connects the foot carriage to the handle and transmits the combined leg and upper body force to the flywheel.
 The Dynamic encourages body control, early body preparation and good “connection” between the oar handle and footrest during the drive.